What to do with sensitive skin?

 • A tight, uncomfortable feeling in response to weather changes.

-With makeup, sensitive skin can be difficult — foundation may sting or feel heavy, powders can exaggerate redness, and fragranced products often trigger flare-ups.
-Without makeup, the skin often looks flushed, patchy, or slightly inflamed.
+Makeup can be tricky — foundation may sting or feel heavy, and fragranced products often trigger flare-ups.
+Without makeup, the skin can look flushed, patchy, or slightly inflamed.

-• Barrier damage: Over-cleansing, over-exfoliation, or strong products that leave the skin exposed.
+• Barrier damage: Over-cleansing, over-exfoliation, or using strong, stripping products.

-• Environment: Pollution, wind, cold, and UV all worsen sensitivity.
+• Environment: Pollution, wind, cold, and UV exposure all worsen sensitivity.

-• Lifestyle: Stress, diet, alcohol, and even lack of sleep can increase flare-ups.
+• Lifestyle: Stress, poor diet, alcohol, and lack of sleep can all increase flare-ups.

-• Morning: Rinse with lukewarm water or use a mild, cleanser such as Soft Cleansing Mousse
+Rinse with lukewarm water or use a mild cleanser such as Soft Cleansing Mousse.

-• Evening: Remove makeup and SPF with a cream or oil cleanser that won’t strip the barrier.
+Remove makeup and SPF with a cream or oil cleanser that won’t strip your barrier.

-Hot water, or rough cloths — they make redness and discomfort worse.
+Avoid hot water or rough cloths — they can trigger redness and discomfort.

 The Everyday Routine